PENN STATE BEHREND

 ERIE PA 16563

-Dr. Sean Yim, assistant professor of marketing at the Black School of Business, earned his Ph.D. from Washington State University in 2015.
+Dr. Sean Yim, associate professor of marketing at the Black School of Business, earned his Ph.D. from Washington State University in 2015.
 His research interests are centered on interfirm marketing strategies and the financial implications, with special emphasis on the topics of innovation / new product development, sustainability / CSR, and marketing metrics.
 He has taught several marketing core courses in the past, such as product management, the foundation of marketing, international business, international marketing, and marketing research.
-He had over eight years of industry experiences at multinational corporations such as General Electric and LG Electronics.
+He had over eight years of industry experience at multinational corporations such as General Electric and LG Electronics.
 His primary expertise in the industries lies on quality management systems, regulatory affairs, and strategic planning & management.
 He earned his M.B.A. degree at Krannert School of Management, Purdue University in 2008.

 - MKTG 445: Global Marketing